mintyfly/coinkite-angular/README.md

 ## Setup

-Use you favourite micro webserver to server `index.html` from this directory.
+Use you favourite micro webserver to serve `index.html` from this directory.
 You can do this easily with Python (which is probably already installed).

     python -m SimpleHTTPServer